Over-The-Counter Medicines for Infants and Children

 symptoms.
 Your child might be getting some of the same ingredients in other medicines.

-For example, many cold medicines also contain acetaminophen.
-Be sure to read the list
+For instance, many cold medicines also contain acetaminophen.
+Be sure to read the

-of active ingredients (the ingredients that make the medicine work) for each OTC medicine
+list of active ingredients (the ingredients that make the medicine work) for each

-you give your child.
-Make sure he or she is not getting a double dose of the same
+OTC medicine you give your child.
+Make sure they aren't getting a double dose of the

-medicine.
-You need to make sure that the total amount of a medicine is not more than
+same medicine.
+You need to make sure that the total amount of a medicine is not more

 in children.
 The combination of antihistamines and decongestants in some "cold remedy"